mathesar-foundation/mathesar-wiki/engineering/architecture/api-standards.md

 # Standards

+Please note that we are assuming that all endpoints are RESTful nd will involve CRUD (create, read, update, or delete) on a resource.
+This is a deliberate choice so that we try to fit operations into the a RESTful model.

+We do want to keep our APIs sensible, so pragmatically, we may eventually need to implement non-CRUD APIs for some things.
+We will create standards for those when we encounter them.

 ## Versioning
 - All API endpoints should include a version number at the base of the URL (e.g. `/api/v0/tables/`.
 - Versions should be integers, not decimal numbers, prefixed with ‘v’.
 	- `v0` endpoints are unstable and can change without warning.
 	- `v1` endpoints (and onwards) are considered stable.
+- Stable versions should follow these rules:
+  - Existing fields/parameters/values should not be removed.
-New fields/parameters can be added, but existing fields/parameters should not be removed.
+  - New fields/parameters can be added, as long as they do not modify the behavior of existing fields/parameters/values.

 ## URLs
 - A URL identifies a resource.